angelhumano/big_data_technologies_class_project1/README.md

 ![project_workflow](project_workflow.png)
 ###  Tools

-- EC2 (Elastic Compute Cloud): A scalable cloud computing service by AWS for launching virtual servers.
+- **EC2 (Elastic Compute Cloud)**: A scalable cloud computing service by AWS for launching virtual servers.
-- Docker: A platform for developing, shipping, and running applications in containers.
+- **Docke**r: A platform for developing, shipping, and running applications in containers.
-- Socrata Open Data API: Web service for accessing and manipulating datasets.
+- **Socrata Open Data API**: Web service for accessing and manipulating datasets.
-- OpenSearch (NoSQL database): A search and analytics engine for handling large volumes of data, an open-source alternative to Elasticsearch.
+- **OpenSearch (NoSQL database)**: A search and analytics engine for handling large volumes of data, an open-source alternative to Elasticsearch.
-- AWS Kibana: A data visualization and exploration tool used for analyzing data stored in OpenSearch or Elasticsearch.
+- **AWS Kibana**: A data visualization and exploration tool used for analyzing data stored in OpenSearch or Elasticsearch.

 **Big data innfrastructure configuration**